On a Hierarchy of Spectral Invariants for Graphs

 Somewhat surprisingly at first sight, the area is connected to a purely combinatorial approach to the graph isomorphism problem.
 In their seminal work, Weisfeiler and Leman \cite{WLe68} proposed and studied a method for distinguishing a graph $G$ from another non-isomorphic graph by computing a sequence of canonical partitions of $V(G)^2$ into color classes.
 The final partition of $V(G)^2$ results in a \emph{coherent configuration}, a concept which is studied in algebraic combinatorics \cite{CP2019} and plays an important role in isomorphism testing \cite{Babai16}.
 The method of \cite{WLe68} is now called the 2-dimensional Weisfeiler-Leman algorithm (2-WL).
 A similar approach based on partitioning $V(G)$ is known as \emph{color refinement} and is often called 1-WL.
 Even this one-dimensional method is quite powerful as it suffices for identification of almost all graphs \cite{BabaiES80}.
-On the other hand, construction of graphs not identifiable by 2-WL is rather tricky.
-Particular examples are based on rare combinatorial objects.
+Here, a graph $G$ is said to be \emph{identifiable} by 1-WL if $G$ can be distinguished from every non-isomorphic graph $H$ based on the output of 1-WL on $G$ and $H$.
+The 2-WL algorithm is even more powerful, and construction of graphs not identifiable by 2-WL is rather tricky.
+Particular examples of such graphs are based on rare combinatorial objects.
 General constructions, like the far-reaching one in \cite{CaiFI92}, give rather sporadic families of ``hard'' graphs.
 It turns out (see, e.g., \cite{BarghiP09,Fuerer10}) that if two graphs are indistinguishable by 2-WL, then they are cospectral.
 As a consequence, graphs not identifiable by~2-WL are examples of non-DS graphs.